 - 2 cups unfiltered apple juice or cider

-- 1/2 cup apple cider vinegar
+- ½ cup apple cider vinegar

-- 1/2 cup brown sugar
+- ½ cup brown sugar

-- 1/2 cup bourbon
+- ½ cup bourbon

-- 3 16 oz cans pinto beans (drained and rinsed)
+- 3 16-oz cans pinto beans (drained and rinsed)

-- 2 16 oz cans kidney beans (drained and rinsed)
+- 2 16-oz cans kidney beans (drained and rinsed)

 - 2 cups barbecue sauce

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

-- 2 tablespoons yellow mustard
+- 2 Tablespoons yellow mustard

 - Smoke the pork belly.
 Once the grill is smoking, place the seasoned pork belly fat side up on the grill grate and close the lid.
 Smoke for 2 hours.

-- In a large dutch oven, combine the apple juice, apple cider vinegar, brown sugar and bourbon.
-Remove the pork belly from the grill and place in the dutch oven.
-Cover the Dutch oven with the lid, return to the grill and increase your grill temperature to 275 degrees.
+- Make the braise.
+Combine the apple juice, apple cider vinegar, brown sugar, and bourbon in a large Dutch oven.
+Remove the pork belly from the grill and place it in the dutch oven.
+Cover the Dutch oven with the lid, return to the grill and increase your grill temperature to 275 degrees F. Cook for an additional 2 hours, or until the pork is tender and shreds easily with a fork.

-- Cook for an additional 2 hours, or until the pork is tender and shreds easily with a fork.
+- Shred the pork.
 Drain excess liquid from the Dutch oven and set aside.
 Shred the pork belly, removing any excess fat.